imhassla/proxy-machine/README.md

 - `proxy.py [-h] [-l ] [-p ] [-t ] [-w ]
                 [-type {http,https,socks4,socks5}] [--top] [-url "URL"]`

-To use this script, run it from the command line with any desired arguments.
-For example, to retrieve and check SOCKS5 proxies with a maximum of 200 proxies in memory and a checker timeout of 5 seconds, you could run:
-`python3 proxy.py -type socks5 -m 200 -t 3`

 - The script will continue to run until interrupted by the user (e.g., by pressing Ctrl-C).
 - While running, it will periodically retrieve, check, and track proxies, updating the `checked_proxies.txt` and `top10.txt` files as needed.